4zv4l/janbreak5/README.md

 ## TODO

 - [X] Check if password match hash (adding native module md5)
-- [X] Handle the case when there are no more 'todo' hash (but maybe still 'doing')
+- [X] Handle the case when there are no more 'todo' hash
 - [X] Check if hash exists before update it in the db
+- [X] Remove 'doing' state and use a random hash access instead